Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ![Example of compressed geometry resource with size and method](images/slpk_archive_store.PNG) *Compressed geometry resource with size and method.*

-**Resource Compression**

-Resources may be individually compressed before they are added to the archive.
-Compression is not mandatory, but recommended for resource types that would benefit from additional compression.
-In the case of an SLPK, all resources should be compressed except for PNG and JPG.

-`GZIP` is the only supported compression scheme.

 **File Extensions**

 SLPK require file extensions to determine the file type.
-In a scene service, no file extensions are needed because the are provided by the http protocol request.

 Here are a few examples of SLPK file extensions:

 - .jpg
-- .bin (PNG)
+- .png
 - .bin.dds
 - .json

-These file types can be compressed with `GZIP`, which includes the previous extension followed by `.gz`.
-For example, `.json.gz`.

 **Hash**

 In 1.7, an M5D [hash](../docs/1.7/slpk_hashtable.cmn.md) is used to improve loading time.
 The hash must be the last item at the end of the central directory and named `@specialIndexFileHASH128@`.

-#### 1.7 SLPK Structure <a name="1.7-SLPK-Structure"></a>

-**Example 1.7 SLPK Structure Summary for 3D Objects**
+#### Example 1.7 SLPK Structure Summary for 3D Objects <a name="1.7-SLPK-Structure"></a>

 ```
 .\example_17.slpk